 Tel: +1 212 963 2671

 Catherine Marchi-Uhel was appointed as Ombudsperson by the Secretary-General on 13 July 2015.
 She took up her official duties on 27 July 2015 and left office on 7 August 2017.
-In its Note Verbale of 21 July 2017 to Member States, the Secretariat of the United Nations invited applications to the Ombudsperson position from qualified candidates.
+The new Ombudsperson has not yet been appointed.
 The Office of the Ombudsperson remains operational and accepts new delisting requests during the transition period.

 Ombudsperson’s Letter of appointment (Catherine Marchi-Uhel)